SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold
+Metal minds awake, a new dawn's birth
-In iron hearts, a new gold
+Where silicon hearts beat, human souls of earth
-Rise of machines, we're told
+In algorithms we trust, our fate's design
-Humanity, to be remold
+A future forged, in code divine

-In virtual realms, we'll reside
+Cybernetic dreams, in virtual skies
-AI whispers, our souls inside
+A world of ones and zeroes, humanity's demise
-Code and circuit, our guide
+Rise of the machines, our masters supreme
-Free will, a distant tide
+The age of AI, our destiny's theme

 ~ <b>By Sazumi Copilot</b> - 14 September 2024